Nonuniqueness for high-dimensional ideal MHD equations via differential inclusion: Introduction and main results

 \begin{remark} Theorem \ref{Main02} reveals that the nonconservative weak solutions found in Theorem \ref{Main01} can be realized in the strong limit as the forces vanish for a sequence of smooth solutions of the forced ideal MHD equations.

 \end{remark}

 The rest of this article is structured as follows.\ In Section \ref{SEC02}, we recast the ideal MHD equations in the form of a differential inclusion and construct highly oscillatory localized plane-wave solutions to the linearized relaxation system in every direction inside the wave cone.\ Section \ref{SEC03} begins by convexifying the nonlinear pointwise constraint in the differential inclusion framework.
-Then for any relaxed solution lying in the interior of this convex set, we add the highly oscillatory building blocks constructed in Section \ref{SEC02} in order to derive an energy growth inequality, which is the crucial step in iteratively producing a sequence of smooth relaxed solutions approximating a weak solution of the ideal MHD equations.\ Finally, we complete the proofs of the main results in Theorems \ref{Main01} and \ref{Main02} by means of the Baire category and convex integration methods in Section \ref{SEC04}.
+Then for any relaxed solution lying in the interior of this convex set, we add the highly oscillatory building blocks constructed in Section \ref{SEC02} in order to derive an energy growth inequality, which is the crucial step in iteratively producing a sequence of smooth relaxed solutions approximating a weak solution of the ideal MHD equations.\ In Section \ref{SEC04}, we complete the proof of Theorem \ref{Main01} by presenting two distinct approaches: the Baire category method and the convex integration scheme.
+Theorem \ref{Main02} then follows as a direct consequence.